Keith Ackerman: Post-retirement

 Ackerman served as bishop in residence at St. Timothy Anglo-Catholic church in Fort Worth, Texas until September 2021, when he was given additional responsibilities by the Bishop of Fort Worth, Ryan S. Reed.

 Ackerman was previously (until 2012) the president of Forward in Faith North America, a conservative Anglo-Catholic movement operating in a number of provinces of the Anglican Communion.
 Forward in Faith is known for its support of traditional theology and values.

 Ackerman served as superior-general of the American branch of the Confraternity of the Blessed Sacrament from 1995 - 2010.
 As a founding member of the Anglican Church in North America, upon the enthronement of the Ninth Bishop of Quincy, Ackerman was given the title Bishop Vicar in the Diocese of Quincy.
 His successor in that ACNA position is Juan Alberto Morales.

 Ackerman serves as episcopal patron and member of the board of trustees of the North American branch of the Society of King Charles the Martyr.

+In 2020, he served as interim bishop of the Diocese of the Southwest during the vacancy between Mark Zimmerman and Steven Tighe.